folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Approving an invoice

 Only invoices with invoice lines can be approved.
 Only someone with the **Approve invoice** permission can perform this action.
 Invoices require approval before the payment amounts are considered to be awaiting payment and in order for vouchers to be created.
-Once or more invoices connected to a purchase order line have been “Approved,” the Payment status on the purchase order is changed to “Partially paid.”
+Once one or more invoices connected to a purchase order line have been “Approved,” the Payment status on the purchase order is changed to “Partially paid.”

 If entering a locked total, all invoice lines and adjustment values must equal this lock total amount before a user can approve the invoice.
 Approving an invoice triggers the creation of the voucher and pending payment transactions.
 Vouchers are a mechanism for providing the information necessary to make invoice payments and can be exported to an external payment system.
 Each invoice generates a single unique voucher on which all fund charges are grouped by the fund external account number.
 For more information on exporting vouchers, see
  [Settings > Invoices > Batch group configuration]({{< ref "/settings_invoices.md#settings--invoices--batch-group-configuration" >}}).